High Blood Pressure (Hypertension)

 What it is, how it develops, and why measuring at home can make a real difference.

-High blood pressure — also known as hypertension — is a common condition where the pressure inside the arteries stays higher than it should, most of the time.
+High blood pressure — also known as hypertension — is a common condition where the pressure inside the arteries stays higher than it should, much of the time.

-Before we talk about how high blood pressure develops (and what it can do), it helps to understand a simple question:
+Before we look at how high blood pressure develops, it helps to start with a simple question:

 What do we actually mean by “blood pressure”?